scorpjke/VQuick/README.md

 If there are so many types of codes, how do I know which one to use?
 ---

-It will require a little bit of memorization.
+Well, you can always use the full code, that's a 100% guarantee and it's still faster than other keyboards.
+But if you want to type lightning fast, it will require a little bit of memorization.
 Firstly, speaking of 1-letter codes, we only have around 30 of them and those are 30 extremely common words that you'll type all the time so you'll remember them fast.
-FT codes are very rare and they really were created as a last resort.
-There aren't many of them and by defualt you should never expect the FT code to work.
+Then we have FT codes which are very rare and they really were created as a last resort.
+There aren't many of them and you should never expect an FT code to exist by default.

 Then the general instruction for typing 1-syllable words is simple: if the word is really common, try the **FL** code.
 If it didn't show up, try **IMF** (the word in full without the tone) and hopefully the tone will be attached by default.
 Otherwise add the tone manually.

-Important note for FL codes: if the word starts with a vowel, we don't search for that vowel on the keyboard but instead we just remove the diacritics.
-For example:

-- uống → `u9` (not k9)
-- âm → `am` (not sm)

 Three-syllable words